Healthy Homes Assessment Akina

 Home Assessments Akina for Rental Properties

-There are many things you should look for in a home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standard.
-Some examples include:
+There are many things you should look for in an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
+A few examples are:

 • Does the home has enough ventilation, including extractor fans?

-The repercussions of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling could be significant for property owners and landlords.
-For specialist advice get in touch now and schedule your rental properties home evaluation.
+The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the tenant services ruling can be significant for property managers and landlords.
+For professional guidance, contact us today and book your rental property house evaluation.

 home assessments for rental properties